 This nervousness may be painful when examining your brokerage statements, but the sluggish stock market has proven beneficial in one important aspect.

-Lower rates adds up to nice savings.
+Lower rates add up to excellent savings.
 Assuming a $500,000 mortgage, the monthly savings is $75 a month.
 This may not seem like much, but this results in $27,000 in savings over the life of the loan.

-Although the central bank’s actions primarily impacts short-term rates, those with adjustable rate mortgage will receive a nice reprieve.
+Although the central bank’s actions primarily impact short-term rates, those with adjustable rate mortgage will receive a nice reprieve.